 Florida's balance overwhelms UCLA

 Worse yet, UCLA was rolling.
-Jordan Adams and Kyle Anderson were pushing the pace, getting easy buckets, finding open teammates, playing the same beautiful brand of offense that led UCLA to its 28 wins in Steve Alford's first season as coach.
-With six minutes left, Florida's lead was cut to three.
+Jordan Adams and Kyle Anderson were pushing the pace, getting easy buckets, finding open teammates, playing the same beautiful brand of offense that led UCLA to its 28 wins in Steve Alford's first season.
+With six minutes left, Florida's lead was cut to 3.